lleger/elixir-school/lessons/advanced/metaprogramming.md

 ## Quote

 The first step to metaprogramming is understanding how expressions are represented.
-In Elixir the abstract syntax tree (AST), the internal representation of our code, is comprised of tuples.
+In Elixir, the abstract syntax tree -- or AST, the internal representation of our code -- is comprised of tuples.
 These tuples contain three parts: function name, metadata, and function arguments.

 In order to see these internal structures, Elixir supplies us with the `quote/2` function.
 Using `quote/2` we can convert Elixir code into their underlying representation: